-So, you’ve bought a new gas boiler but don’t know where to put it?
+You are looking to get a new boiler installed in your property, but you are not sure where to place it?
 Luckily for you, we’ve written a handy guide to swiftly navigate the do’s and don’ts of gas boiler installation to keep your home heated, stylish, and safe.

 First and foremost, the position of your gas boiler must abide by UK building regulations.
 There’s no point installing your boiler somewhere because it looks nice, only to find it’s a hazard and having to take it down again.

 The main regulations for the location of your boiler are as follows:

 - Your boiler must be fitted inside your home (It sounds obvious but you’d be surprised)

 - The flue of the boiler must reach the air outside, be it through the outside wall or up through the roof.
 Be careful, though, there are a few minimum legal distances that the flue terminal can be from certain building features and windows.
 AQUAHEAT would advise these on our site visit.

 - Boilers can be fitted onto any wall strong enough to bear its weight when at maximum water capacity.
 However, it is advised that external walls are used as the flue must reach the outside